 And there you have it: in a matter of minutes, a totally different-looking template created from a built-in PowerPoint template!
 Next time you’re feeling uninspired, remember that those built-in templates can easily be adapted to fit your needs.
 And the end result will be so different that no one has to know you started with a template.

 If you like my template, you’re in luck!
-Click here to download it.
+You can download it here.

 Here are some other good resources to check out if you’re new to course design or if you’d simply like to take your skills to the next level: